thomiz/build-pipeline/README.md

 Artifacts can be converted from xml/json to FSH or written by hand using the FSH language

-First run on no-basis roundtrip did result in some errors, but mostly easy to fix (probably, some examples are wrong) Errors in AllergyIntolerance, HEaltcareService, KommunikasjonspartOrganization (not normative), NoBasisHumanName, NoBasisPatient, NoBasisPropertyinformation and NoBasisPractitioner
+First run on no-basis roundtrip did result in some errors, but mostly easy to fix (probably, some examples are wrong) Errors in AllergyIntolerance, HealtcareService, KommunikasjonspartOrganization (not normative), NoBasisHumanName, NoBasisPatient, NoBasisPropertyinformation and NoBasisPractitioner

 ## Projects and documentation